xwmx/bindle/Readme.markdown

 # dots

-`dots` is a tool and framework for managing the configuration of individual
+`dots` is a configuration management tool for your personal unix-like computer.
-\*nix systems, such as an OS X or Ubuntu laptop.

 The core goal of `dots` is to provide an easy way to manage dotfiles, per-user binaries, packages, and configuration scripts using an approach that's easy to